Prince-PT/foundry-raffle/README.md

 ## Acknowledgments

+- Cyfrin Updraft for their incredible support and resources that made this project possible.
+- Patrick Collins for his amazing tutorials and guidance in the blockchain space.
 - [Foundry](https://getfoundry.sh/) for the development framework.
 - [Chainlink](https://chain.link/) for providing VRF and Automation services.
 - The Ethereum community for their continuous support and innovation.